 National Centre for Complementary and Alternative Medicine Tai Chi: An introduction. [online] Bethseda, Maryland: National Institutes of Health.
 2006 [last updated Apr 2009, accessed 23 Aug 2010] Available from:http://nccam.nih.gov/health/taichi/

 Olson MS Williford HN Martin RS et al. The energy cost of a basic, intermediate, and advanced pilates’ mat workout.
-Medicine & Science in Sports & Exercise.
+Medicine and Science in Sports and Exercise.
 2004; 36(5): S357.

 Taylor-Piliae RE Haskell WL Stotts NA et al. Improvement in balance, strength, and flexibility after 12 weeks of Tai chi exercise in ethnic Chinese adults with cardiovascular disease risk factors.
 Alternative Therapies in Health and Medicine.
 2006; 12(2): 50–58.

 University of California Berkeley Foundations of Wellness.
 The Home Stretch. [online] Palm Coast, FL: Remedy Health Media. c2010 [accessed 23 Aug 2010] Available from: http://www.wellnessletter.com/html/fw/fwFit02Stretching.htmlTop of page

 This information has been developed and reviewed for Bupa by health professionals and to the best of their knowledge is current and based on reputable sources of medical research.
 It should be used as a guide only and should not be relied upon as a substitute for professional medical or other health professional advice.